These states have implemented stay-at-home orders. Here's what that means for you - KVIA

 Gov. David Ige issued a “stay at home” order for Hawaii residents.

-The order took effect on March 25 and will last through at least April 30.
+The order took effect March 25 and will last through at least April 30.

 “These actions are extreme, but necessary, to flatten the curve and lay the groundwork for our recovery,” Ige said.